nuls-io/NIPs/NIPs/NIP-1_NIP Purpose and Guidelines(Last call).md

 ## What belongs in a successful NIP?

-Each NIP should have the following parts: (those marked with "*" are optional):
+Each NIP should have the following parts:

-- **Preamble:**RFC 822 style headers containing meta-data about the NIP, including the NIP number, a short descriptive title (limited to a maximum of 44 characters), the names, and optionally the contact info for each author, etc. See NIP Header Preamble for details.
+- **Preamble:** RFC 822 style headers containing meta-data about the NIP, including the NIP number, a short descriptive title (limited to a maximum of 44 characters), the names, and optionally the contact info for each author, etc. See NIP Header Preamble for details.
 - **Summary:** The NIP author needs to provide a simple and understandable summary of the NIP for the general public.
 If you can't explain it in a simple way, it means that you don't fully understand it.
 - **Abstract:**  A short (~200 word) description of the technical issue being addressed.
 - **Motivation:** The motivation is critical for NIPs that want to change the NULS protocol.
 It should clearly explain why the existing protocol specification is inadequate to address the problem that the NIP solves.
 NIP submissions without sufficient motivation may be rejected outright.